iHanjra/Portfolio-Project/README.md

 # Portfolio-Project

-This is a website that displays all the currently available titles on the Xbox Game Pass service.
+This is a website that displays all of the currently available titles on the Xbox Game Pass service.

 It allows the user to see a list of all the games on page load and click through to see information and screenshots for a specific title.